Three cohorts (68 APs) attended Day 3 of the programme in November.

 Meeting as a (formal) Action Learning Set

 Lou Mycroft then pulled things together with a high-impact exploration of empowerment and change including the metaphor of the Australian Bowerbird.
-You can watch her keynote in this video.
 The Powerpoint slides for the whole day can can be viewed below.
 We have also created a Padlet of useful resources used, or referred to, throughout the programme.

 Interim Survey of progress and impact for APs on the CPD Programme